guardian/frontend/README.md

-Frontend Article
+Frontend Gallery
 ================

-The article rendering components for the Guardian website.
+The gallery rendering components for the Guardian website.

 Getting started for new developers
 ----------------------------------
-Frontend Article is a Play Framework 2 Scala application.
+Frontend Gallery is a Play Framework 2 Scala application.

 To start the play development environment, run the provided `sbt011` script in the sourcetree root.
 This performs a number of additional configuration